expresspigeon/blog/src/content/posts/2012/why-you-need-email-as-part-of-your-marketing-strategy.md

 components?***

-For starters, you can send your customers a list of headlines that link back to your company's most current blog posts.
-If your company just began a Facebook contest, write a teaser that will make your customer click the link to be driven to the contest's landing page.
+For starters, you can send your customers a list of headlines that link back to your company&apos;s most current blog posts.
+If your company just began a Facebook contest, write a teaser that will make your customer click the link to be driven to the contest&apos;s landing page.
 Place a tip you tweeted in your newsletter to entice your customer to follow your company on Twitter for more helpful tips.
 Let everyone know about the new product line that is available.

 Viola!
-In one newsletter you have just announced numerous components of your company's marketing strategy at once to interested customers.
-Don't just talk about your strategy; place components of it in front of your valuable email list.
+In one newsletter you have just announced numerous components of your company&apos;s marketing strategy at once to interested customers.
+Don&apos;t just talk about your strategy; place components of it in front of your valuable email list.
 The list of individuals who expressed interest in your products or services.
 The list of golden opportunity!